CMDR-Squedie/EDConstrDepot/README.md

 -  < - commodity in cargo, hauling less then requested and under ship capacity

 (*) If market supply is greater than ship capacity, it is considered "full supply".

-The app scans all journals from all game accounts (alts) used on current Windows user account.

-Commodity markets are only updated if you actually visit them (merely docking is not sufficient).
-The FC commodity market is a bit bugged in E:D as of now so you may have to visit it twice to update properly.
+Rules for market auto-selection:
+Market score is generally based on how many requested commodities are available.
+There are additional score modifiers:

 Advanced Features (.ini file only):
  - automatically store all visited market data.
 Typically, you add your favorite markets manually with the Markets/Add Recent Market command (the app then updates the market with each visit automatically) . **TrackMarkets** option can automatically add all new markets to the list.
  - the app can auto-select best market for your remaining construction request with its own indicator, based on your visited market data.
 Use **ShowBestMarket** to test it (experimental; megaships are included - use Ignore option to skip them)
  - display multiple overlays, each with its own construction depot.
 Either run multiple copies of the app, or use **AllowMoreWindows** option and New Window command (this option is experimental and will not save your workspace though).
  - run the app on a PC tablet next to your main screen (old tablets with Win10 32-bit will do).
-You need to share your ED Saved Games folder for that and use **JournalDir** option to enter full UNC path.
+You need to share your ED Saved Games folder for that and use **JournalDir** option to enter full UNC path. -

-Rules for market auto-selection:
--

 o7, CMDRs!